Contents

 A sweep handles its rows one at a time, and each row runs inside its own error boundary.
 One broken row can’t stop the others in the batch.

 A failure that looks temporary (a flaky network or database) bumps an attempt counter and retries next run.
-A permanent failure, or one that has retried too many times, is set aside — dead-lettered — so the batch never wedges on a row that can't progress.
+A permanent failure, or one that has retried too many times, is set aside (dead-lettered) so the batch never wedges on a row that can’t progress.

 The whole sweep is isolated too. runSweeps wraps each job, so a job that throws is recorded as a failed result against just that job, and the other sweeps still run.
 The run never throws.

-Two sweeps can be skipped
+Six sweeps can be skipped

 relay needs a dispatcher to deliver through.
 With none configured, it returns an empty successful summary and pending rows stay in the outbox for a later run.

-let summary = await relayOutbox(store, ctx, { dispatcher, limit });
+const summary = await relayOutbox(store, ctx, { dispatcher, limit });

 // → { relayed: [...], failed: [...], deadLettered: [...] }